-Windows 10 is pretty fast operating system, but what if we told you that you can speed it up just a bit more?
-There’s a way to make desktop apps start faster in Windows 10, and today we’re going to show you how to do it.
+Windows 10 is a pretty fast operating system.
+But what if we told you that you can speed it up just a bit more?
+There’s a way to make desktop apps start faster in Windows 10.
+Today we’re going to show you how to do it.

 To reduce the startup delay you’ll need to do the following:

 - Start Registry Editor.
 You can open Registry Editor by pressing Windows Key + R and typing regedit in the input field.

 - After the Registry Editor opens you need to navigate to the following key on the left pane of the window:

 - If the Serialize key doesn’t exist you will have to create it manually.
 To do this navigate to this path:

 - Right-click the Explorer key.
 From the menu choose New > Key and enter Serialize as the key name.